-Launched in Spring 2020, the Innovation Scholars Program offers a virtual opportunity for graduate students and postdoctoral researchers to apply principles of commercialization and entrepreneurship to their own research and technologies.
+Launched in Spring 2020, the Innovation Scholars Program offers STEM graduate students and postdoctoral researchers the opportunity to apply principles of commercialization and entrepreneurship to their own research and technologies.
 This free, eight-week program pairs a series of interactive virtual workshops with 1:1 mentoring sessions, allowing a self-paced and customized experience.
-Graduate students and postdoctoral researchers from any discipline are encouraged to apply.

 Participants will be exposed to different pathways for commercialization (including licensing to industry and new venture formation); learn the basics of intellectual property; explore how to match technologies to the most promising markets; identify appropriate resources to support market-driven research; and practice communicating technical subjects to business and investor audiences.